Want to know what it’s like to witness a C Section from the Husbands perspective?

 Blokes take note

 Fellas a serious pointer, take your camera and action cam of choice if you can.
-The memory for your other half will be sporadic at best and part of your job is to preserve that.
-You can always delete it months after but if you don’t seize the moment, you may not get to practice how you got here in the first place!
+Suffice to say the one the Marty McFly had in Back to the Future would be frowned upon.
+Its essential to bag this though because the memory for your other half will be sporadic at best and part of your job is to preserve that.
+You can always delete it months after but if you don’t seize the moment, you may not get to indulge in what got you there in first place, ever again!

-The screen is a blue piece of fabric positioned just below the ‘clients’ breasts and was held up by to poles.
-Insert your own equal opportunities joke here.
-Blood pressure was being monitored, and previously to me entering, my better half had been given the spinal Anesthetic.
-This is like an epidural but a real shop stopper cocktail of goodies.
+The screen is a blue piece of fabric positioned just below the ‘clients’ breasts and was held up by two poles.
+There is a gag there if its 1974 and you are Stan Boardman. but it’s 2017 and I’m not.
+Blood pressure was being monitored, and previously to me entering, my better half had been given the spinal Anaesthetic.
+This is like an epidural but a real shop stopping cocktail of goodies.
 She had thrown up a few seconds before and then the needles came out.
 She recalls it not hurting at all.
 Brave girl.

 Brace for the Birthquake